The Domain, Sydney: Developments in the twentieth century

 The Domain was subsequently used for military and ceremonial events and evolved as a venue for soap box oratory and political meetings.
 From 1860 the Domain was opened up at night to pedestrians, allowing people to use this valuable recreational space on summer evenings.
 It became known as the Park where the Gates Never Close.
 Carriage traffic however remained restricted after dusk for many years.
 In c.
-1865 The Domain gate lodge and gates were built at the junction of Hospital Road and Prince Albert Road, and the Victoria Lodge gate house and gates were built at east of Gardens near Mrs Macquarie's Point.
+1865 The Domain gate lodge and gates were built at the junction of Hospital Road and Prince Albert Road, and the Victoria Lodge gate house and gates were built east of the Botanic Garden near Mrs Macquarie's Point.

 The growing city of Sydney put great pressure on the Domain.
 A major encroachment was the construction of the Garden Palace for the Sydney International Exhibition (1879).
 Only its gates and some statues remain after a fire in 1882.
-The site of the Garden Palace was later absorbed into the Royal Botanic Gardens.
+The site of the Garden Palace was later absorbed into the Royal Botanic Garden.
 In 1883 5 acre of Outer Domain was incorporated into the Lower Garden, completing the ring of waterfront along Farm Cove.
 In the 1880s the Tarpeian Rock is a prominent, dramatic and significant sandstone cliff landscape feature on the north west boundary of The Domain facing Bennelong Point and the Sydney Opera House, cut for the extension of Macquarie Street.
 It derives its name from the famous rock on the Capitoline Hill in Rome from where prisoners were hurled to their deaths in ancient times.
-A stairway gives access from close to the Sydney Opera House to the top of the rock and The Domain.
+A stairway gives access from close to the Sydney Opera House to the top of the rock and the gardens.
 An early carving in the sandstone cliff is located about 3 m above the fifth step from the base of the cliff.
 The carving reads "The Tarpeian Way".
 It possibly dates from the time of construction in the 1880s.

 Between 1908 and 1916 the Conservatorium of Music was created in adapted former Governor's Stables in the Western Domain.
 By 1916 there were 72.6 ha of gardens/Domain.
 During the 1920s, cut and cover tunnelling impacted the Western Domain to create City Circle underground rail line.
 Between 1956 and 1959 Outer Domain land was taken by Sydney City Council to construct a car park (now the Domain Car Parking station), with the resultant loss of 47 relatively rare trees, and land.
 The parking station can be accessed via a moving footway from College Street, near St Mary's and other surrounding roads.